LemmyNet/lemmy-docs/src/administration/from_scratch.md

 Since we're building stuff from source here, let's do the same for pict-rs.
 Follow the [instructions here](https://git.asonix.dog/asonix/pict-rs/#user-content-compile-from-source).

-However, the embedded pict-rs installation should work just fine for you.

 ### Lemmy Backend

 #### Build the backend